1170011989/1170011989.github.io/career.md

 # Grant

-* National Research Foundation (NRF) of Korea, June 2022 - May 2025
+* Basic Science Research Program, June 2022 - May 2025
-  * Basic Science Research Program through the NRF of Korea funded by the Ministry of Education of Korea
+  * Research grant through the National Research Foundation of Korea funded by the Ministry of Education of Korea